alexnitta/faunauth/README.md

 You are likely using Fauna because you want to take advantage of its [GraphQL API](https://docs.fauna.com/fauna/current/api/graphql/).
 At this point, `fauna-schema-migrate` does not provide integration with resources defined in a GraphQL schema (this [might be added at some point](https://github.com/fauna-labs/fauna-schema-migrate#potential-extensions)).
 This means you cannot use `fauna-schema-migrate` to refer to indexes or collections created via GraphQL schemas.
 The one place this really matters is when provisioning a user role in order to grant access to your resources from your GraphQL schema.
 To help with this, you can create a script that calls the [createOrUpdateUserRole](./docs/index.md#createorupdateuserrole) utility function - more on this below.

-## Documentation
+## More documentation

 Auto-generated documentation is available in [./docs/index.md](./docs/index.md).

-## Resources
+The most useful place to start is in the [functions](./docs/index.md#functions) section.

 It's a good idea to read up on a few topics before using `faunauth`:

 -   [The Fauna Query Language (FQL)](https://docs.fauna.com/fauna/current/api/fql/)
 -   [User-defined functions (UDFs)](https://docs.fauna.com/fauna/current/learn/understanding/user_defined_functions)

-The `fauna` and `tests` folders are based on examples from two Fauna blog posts:
+The `src/fauna` and `tests/fauna` folders are based on examples from two Fauna blog posts:

 1. [Refreshing authentication tokens in FQL](https://fauna.com/blog/refreshing-authentication-tokens-in-fql) - source code in [simple refresh blueprint](https://github.com/fauna-labs/fauna-blueprints/tree/main/official/auth/refresh-tokens-simple)
 2. [Detecting leaked authentication tokens in FQL](https://fauna.com/blog/detecting-leaked-authentication-tokens-in-fql) - source code in [advanced refresh blueprint](https://github.com/fauna-labs/fauna-blueprints/tree/main/official/auth/refresh-tokens-advanced)

-The `fauna` folder contains the building blocks for reusable FQL statements that can be added to an existing Fauna database.
-For example, the `login` function at [./fauna/src/login.js](./fauna/src/login.js) is added to a database by running the `CreateFunction` statement in [./fauna/resources/functions/login.js](./fauna/resources/functions/login.js).
-This creates a UDF or user-defined function that can later be called with a Fauna client, which is done within [./src/auth/login](./src/auth/login.ts).
+The `src/fauna` folder contains the building blocks for reusable FQL statements that can be added to an existing Fauna database.
+For example, the `login` function at [./src/fauna/src/login.ts](./src/fauna/src/login.ts) is added to a database by running the `CreateFunction` statement in [./src/fauna/resources/faunauth/functions/login.js](./src/fauna/resources/faunauth/functions/login.js).
+This creates a UDF or user-defined function that can later be called with a Fauna client, which is done within [./src/auth/login.ts](./src/auth/login.ts).

 ## About schema migrations